top of page

 How do I book an appointment?

-Do I need a referral to see a Physiotherapist?
+Do I need a referral to see a physiotherapist or osteopath?

 No referral is needed.
 You can book directly with us.

-Initial appointments are usually 45 minutes, and follow-up sessions are 30 minutes.
+Initial appointments are 45 minutes, and follow-up sessions are 30 minutes.

 This allows time for reassessment, manual therapy and exercise progression.